pnwinkler/WorkoutsToExcel/README.md

 # What this repo contains

-A set of tools facilitating interactions between source files (either Google Keep Notes via unofficial API, or local text files), and a local xlsx file.
+A set of tools facilitating interactions between source files (local text files), and a local xlsx file.

 - BodyweightsToExcel retrieves bodyweights from source files and writes them to an xlsx file.
 - WorkoutsToExcel does the same with workouts.